 Each state has different rules which makes this whole situation especially complicated.

-If a sorority or fraternity is exempt from paying sales tax, it should have a tax-exempt certificate from the state and possibly the city or county where the organization maintains its mailing address.
+If a chapter, club, group, or association is exempt from paying sales tax, it should have a tax-exempt certificate from the state and possibly the city or county where the organization maintains its mailing address.
 If the organization does not have an exemption certificate, it likely is required to pay sales tax on purchases it makes.